-Michael Reynolds is a rich oncologist who has a $175,000 sports car, a multi-million dollar home, and a new boost in his career.
-Brandon 'Blue' Monroe is a ...
+Michael Reynolds is a rich oncologist who has a one hundred seventy-five thousand dollar sports car, a multi-million dollar house, and a new boost in his career.
+Brandon "Blue" Monroe is a ...
 See full summary »

 See more »

 7 of 8 people found this review helpful.